Trip recording lifecycle

 Accessible callbacks that your application can use to implement your own business logic.

-Here is a brief description of the sequence of trip analysis from A to Z:
+Here is a brief description of the sequence of trip analysis from A to Z. Beneath the braces, the list contains all the methods that can be called at each stage of a trip's recording.

 Trip Detection: the SDK does not start instantly at the beginning of the trip.
 There is a variable delay during which the application identifies that a trip might be in progress.
 If the probability is high enough, the application turns on the GPS sensor and starts to analyze the vehicle's speed.